ramank775/vartalap/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Pull Request template
+**IMPORTANT: Please do not create a Pull Request without creating an issue first.**

 Please, go through these steps before you submit a PR.

 1. Make sure that your PR is not a duplicate.